How Long Should a House Sit on the Market Before Selling?

 In fact, if a seller’s agent uses this trick routinely, it can be counterproductive and leave a negative impression.

-But the market fluctuates, and as the country recovers from a global pandemic, it’s important to reassess strategies and consider how long a house should sit on the market.
+The market fluctuates, and it’s important to reassess strategies and consider how long a house should sit on the market.

 Marketing, presentation, house condition, and, above all, pricing have a significant impact on how many days your home will stay on the market before a sale.
 Whatever the challenges, working with a top real estate agent can help minimize DOM and sell your house quickly.